samburden/first-neural-network/README.md

-# First Neural Network project
+# Deep Learning - First Neural Network project

 This is a simple neural network used for predicting daily bike rental demand for a bike rental company.